aleshaleksey/fansys23/08-spell-list.md

 - This spell can be cast with "Spellcasting: Nature", however, in this case the elemental is level VI instead of level VIII, and one can only summon elementals from their element.
 More precisely:
   - For a water elemental the caster needs a stream, pond, lake or sea.
   - For a fire elemental the caster needs a fire of at least medium size.
-  - For an ear elemental, the caster needs at least 4 squares (10ft x 10ft) unworked earth.
+  - For an earth elemental, the caster needs at least 4 squares (10ft x 10ft) unworked earth.
   - For an air elemental, the cast needs an open sky.

 **Special**: